Firm News and Events

 At the 2013 CDLA Annual Conference in Beaver Creek, Colorado, David Mayhan was a co-presenter on Technology in the Courtroom; and, Trial Success Stories: What Does (or Does Not) Work.

-Wells, Anderson & Race, LLC attorneys will be presenting at the May 5, 2016, CLM Greater Denver Chapter Education Event.
-The program will examine the various types of claims made by Plaintiffs in personal injury and wrongful death cases and the various types of damages that may be claimed.
-The program will also focus on the role of damages experts in evaluating and responding to such claims.
+On May 5, 2016, Wells, Anderson & Race attorneys presented at the CLM Greater Denver Chapter Education Event.
+The program examined the various types of claims made by Plaintiffs in personal injury and wrongful death cases and the various types of damages that may be claimed.
+The program also focused on the role of damages experts in evaluating and responding to such claims.

 On December 2, 2015, Wells, Anderson & Race attorneys presented on ethical issues implicated in waiver of the attorney-client privilege and work product doctrine to the Denver chapter of the Association of Corporate Counsel.

-David Mayhan is a chapter Editor for Chapter 23 TECHNOLOGY IN THE COURTROOM, COLORADO COURTROOM HANDBOOK FOR CIVIL TRIALS – 2014 Edition.
+David Mayhan was a chapter Editor for Chapter 23 TECHNOLOGY IN THE COURTROOM, COLORADO COURTROOM HANDBOOK FOR CIVIL TRIALS – 2014 Edition.

 For over 15 years Wells, Anderson & Race, LLC has been a sponsor of the Annual CPCU All-Industry Day, held each year in November.

-Wells, Anderson & Race, LLC is a contributor to the Legal Aid Foundation of Colorado’s 2015-2016 Campaign for Justice.
+Wells, Anderson & Race, LLC was a contributor to the Legal Aid Foundation of Colorado’s 2016-2017 Campaign for Justice.

 David Mayhan was selected as the Director of the 2016 CDLA Trial Academy.

-Cathy Greer is the Chair of the Board of Trustees of Randolph College, her alma mater.
+Cathy Havener Greer is the Chair of the Board of Trustees of Randolph College, her alma mater.